franke-hub/SDL/src/cpp/lib/dev/README.md

 The Client (in Client.cpp), Listen (in Listen.cpp), and Server (in Server.cpp) all operate asynchronously, driven from polling loops.
-The ClientAgent and ListenAgent (both in Agent.cpp) contain polling loops.
+The polling loops reside in Agent.cpp (objects ClientAgent and ListenAgent.)

-The ClientAgent drives all connected Clients.
-The ListenAgent drives both the Listen and Server.
+The ClientAgent polling loop drives the Client objects and the ListenAgent polling loop drives both the Listen and Server objects.

 This is the first operational distribution release with reasonable throughput.
-While the HTTP/1 protocol is operational, it's still fragile.
+While the HTTP/1 protocol is operational, it's still somewhat fragile.
 Known bugs exist.
-See ~/src/cpp/lib/dev/.README for detailed status information.
+(See ~/src/cpp/lib/dev/.README for detailed status information.)

-While there are implementation hooks that provide client and server functions, they currently have close to zero overhead.
-That is, they don't do much.
-That said, the throughput performance is pretty good.
-On a Fedora Linux machine running both client and server code, we're able to process well over 50,000 I/O operations per second.
+On a Fedora Linux machine running both client and server code, we're able to complete well over 50,000 request/response operations per second.

-While these are HTTP/1 (unencrypted) request/response operations, connections are only made once.
+However, we only count HTTP/1 (unencrypted) request/response operations.
-We currently only measure requests and response operations, not connects.
+Each Client creates a connection at the beginning of the test sequence and reuses that connection thereafter.

+Fixes were added to correct request/response opertions when each sequence requireds a connect operation.
+(This is done using T_Stream's --major=1 option.)

+While these fixes allow simple unit testing and short stress testing (with improved performance;) however, it's unstable when stress tested.

 ----